polarmobile/coffeescript-style-guide/README.md

 "this is an " + adjective + " string" # No
 ```

-Prefer single quoted strings (`''`) instead of double quoted (`""`) strings, unless features like string interpolation are being used for the given string.
+Prefer single quoted strings (`''`) instead of double quoted (`""`) strings, unless features like string interpolation are being used for the given string, or single quotes are in the string (eg. "It's a beautiful day in the clayborhood").

 <a name="conditionals"/>
 ## Conditionals